benlue/jsonfp-examples/examples/metapro/README.md

 	    }
 	};

 As you can see a JSON-FP formula is also a JSON-FP expression.
-The **formula** operator declares its option is an JSON-FP expression template.
-The option to a formula operator has two properties:
+The **formula** operator declares that its option is an JSON-FP expression template.
+The option to a **formula** operator has two properties:

 + **var**: denotes the substitutable variable(s) in the expression template.
-This property can be a single variable name (string) or an array of variable names.
+This property can be a single variable name (string) or an array of variable names (if you want to substitute more than one variable in the expression template).

 + **expr**: this is the expression template with substitutable variables which are specified in the **var** property as explained above.